Gronis/OpenEcs/README.md

 }

 ```
 Why should I do this?
-Because when you use the function get<Health> on the Entity object,
+Because when you use the function "get\<Health\>" on the Entity object,
-We do not know that the entity has the Health component, and we do a runtime check each loop.
-If you are using EntityAlias<Health,Name>, the compiler assumes that the entity has Health
+we need to perform some runtime checks.
+If you are using EntityAlias\<Health,Name\>, the compiler
-and Name components, and bypasses this check when accessing the component.
-We already do this
+assumes that the entity has Health and Name components, and bypasses this check when accessing
-runtime check when we iterate through the list.
+the component.
+We already do this runtime check when we iterate through the list.
 Why do it again?

 ```cpp
 for(auto entity : entities.with<Health, Name>()){